israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Returns a string containing the description of the Symbol.
 Overrides the Object.prototype.toString() method.

 Symbol.prototype.valueOf()
     Returns the primitive value of the Symbol object.
+Overrides the Object.prototype.valueOf() method.